Cycling Without Age

 Using tandem bikes our volunteers help seniors keep riding and enjoying the outdoors.
 Cycling Without Age Nelson is a part of global movement.

 If you are planning a celebration for a person who has mobility issues, a trishaw ride would make it a special event.
 It could also provide an outing in the park or around Nelson for any other day.

 For more information, or to book a ride, contact

 In 2021 our volunteers provided social connection and fresh air to 157 less mobile individuals in our special trishaws.

 We have now purchased a second trishaw with the help of generous donors.
 This enhances our ability to provide rides at events and around the greater region.

 Cycling Without Age is a non-profit program that sees volunteer drivers (pilots) take passengers who have reduced mobility or are otherwise isolated from their community on free trishaw rides.
 Opportunity is provided to experience life beyond their homes.

-The trishaw (Hazel) is a 3-wheeled, electric-assist bicycle that is a tool for social change operating on the principles of GENEROSITY, SLOWNESS, STORYTELLING, RELATIONSHIPS and WITHOUT AGE.
+The trishaws (Hazel and Edna) are 3-wheeled, electric-assist bicycles that are tools for social change operating on the principles of GENEROSITY, SLOWNESS, STORYTELLING, RELATIONSHIPS and WITHOUT AGE.

 Cycling Without Age is about creating a multitude of new relationships between generations, among elders, between pilots and passengers, care home employees and family members.
 These relationships build trust, happiness, community and quality of life.